310mc/https-310mc.github.io-tl/source/_posts/sub_story/crimsons_pure_heart.md

 {% endbubble %}

 {% bubble Midori %}
 Yes.
-He’d been struggling for a long time as a low man— low *mascot* on the totem pole.
+He’d been struggling for a long time as a low man— low *yuruchara* on the totem pole.

 I’m from a greengrocer, so that’s another reason why I’ve been secretly cheering him on… I’m so, so happy to hear that he’s finally getting popular…♪
 {% endbubble %}

 {% bubble Kuro %}
-Haha, low man on the totem pole?
+Haha, low on the totem pole?
 He sounds like one of us idols~♪

 But it sounds like I could get to know him better than I thought.
-I feel like I get why he’s trendin’ now — and why mascots are a thing.
+I feel like I get why he’s trendin’ now — and why yuruchara are a thing.

 Aight then, how about you start tellin’ me his story from the time he was at the bottom?
 {% endbubble %}